borntofrappe/game-development/02 Breakout/Breakout 4/README.md

 end
 ```

-The brick class is appropriately updated.
+Update the brick class with the boolean variable and show the quad only if necessary.

 ```lua
 function Brick:init(x, y)